StokicDusan/StokicDusan/README.md

 - 🌱 I’m currently learning Node.js and Express.js
 - 💬 Ask me about Mathematics, PuyoPuyo and Sherlock Holmes
 - 😄 Pronouns: He / Him
-- ⚡ Fun fact: My name is an anagram of "I Play Data"
+- ⚡ Fun fact: 4 has four letters
 <!-- End small bullet points -->
 <!-- start how to reach me -->
 ### 📫 How to reach me: